DIFI-Consortium/DIFI-Certification/README.md

 ### DIFI Tutorial ([DIFI 101](https://github.com/DIFI-Consortium/DIFI-Certification/blob/main/DIFI_101_Tutorial.md "DIFI 101"))
 The tutorial section is a collection of educational material that describe DIFI packets and include hands on examples to familiarize the reader with DIFI.

-### DIFI Certification software (Coming soon)
-DIFI Certification software is a container based tool suite that allows for 1P & 3P certification of DIFI compliant devices and software.

 ## Using Git and GitHub

 GitHub is a code hosting platform, great for version control and collaboration.
 It uses Git under the hood, but you don't have to be an expert in Git to make changes to a page.